LearnPlayAI/HeartCart/docs/proj/massupl.md

    - Administrator uploads the populated CSV file (single product or bulk upload)
    - System performs initial validation checks:
      - Verifies all required fields exist, including all pricing fields
-     - Validates data formats and values
+     - Validates data formats and values, including comma-separated attribute value lists
      - Confirms supplier/catalog relationships (internal tracking only)
      - Ensures supplier information is properly structured but will remain hidden from customers
      - Verifies pricing consistency (e.g., sale_price <= regular_price, sale_price >= minimum_price)
      - Validates discount calculations match the discount_percentage values
      - Validates category hierarchy if specified
+     - Parses and validates all comma-separated attribute value lists
+     - Identifies any malformed attribute value combinations
    - System displays validation results with detailed error messages
    - Note: No image validation is performed as images are managed separately

 ### 5. Product Preview
    - Administrator reviews a preview of products to be created
-   - Preview shows how attributes will be mapped
+   - Preview shows how multiple attribute values will be mapped for each product
+   - Preview displays a sample product with each attribute value combination
    - Preview displays products exactly as they will appear on the site including:
      - Complete pricing display with strikethrough original prices
      - Discount percentages and labels shown as they will appear to customers
      - Wholesale pricing thresholds and discounts
+     - All available attribute value combinations (e.g., all colors, sizes, materials, etc.)
      - Automatically generated category placements
      - Confirmation that supplier information is properly tracked but hidden from end users
-   - System highlights any potential issues or warnings
+   - System highlights any potential issues or warnings with multi-value attributes
    - Administrator can make corrections or proceed with upload

 ### 6. Processing